Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Basic-Settings.md

 The map used for the darker portions of the shadow.

 ### Normal Map
-The map used for the darker portions of the shadow.
+A texture that dictates the bumpiness of the material.

 ## NormalMap Effectiveness